 Word clouds are created by placing various words in random order, with variations of size, color, orientation or font.
-The most commonly known word cloud maker tool is Wordle, which is an online tool.
-But, although Wordle is a well known tool and can give you a fun result, it also has some limitations.
+The most commonly known word cloud maker tool was Wordle, which is an online tool.
+But, Wordle does not seem to be available anymore.
 Here are some other tools you will likely want to explore to create your own word clouds.

-You can use a famous speeches, news articles, slogans and themes, even your love letters, and turn them into a visually stunning word cloud, words individually sized appropriately to highlight the frequencies of occurrence within the body of text.
+You can use a famous speech, news articles, slogans and themes, even your love letters, and turn them into a visually stunning word cloud, words individually sized appropriately to highlight the frequencies of occurrence within the body of the text.

 You can paste in the text you want but you can also simply enter the URL of a page, a Twitter ID, RSS feed, etc.